-- 81. As at 30 November 2017, the Council had £57.3m invested in external funds (excluding MMFs), representing 14% of the Council's total investment portfolio.
-These funds have a variable net asset value which means that the value of the funds can decrease as well as increase depending on the performance of the instruments in the fund. - 82.
+- 74. As at 30 November 2017, the Council had £57.3m invested in external funds (excluding MMFs), representing 14% of the Council's total investment portfolio.
+These funds have a variable net asset value which means that the value of the funds can decrease as well as increase depending on the performance of the instruments in the fund. - 75.
 The Council uses external fund managers and pooled funds to diversify the investment portfolio through the use of different investment instruments, investment in different markets, and exposure to a range of counterparties.
 It is expected that these funds should outperform the Council's in-house investment performance over a rolling three-year period.
 The Council will have no more than 50% of the total portfolio invested with external fund managers and pooled funds (excluding MMFs).
-This allows the Council to achieve diversification while limiting the exposure to funds with a variable net asset value. - 83.
-In order to ensure appropriate diversification within externally managed and pooled funds these should be diversified between a minimum of two asset classes. - 84.
-The performance of the pooled funds is monitored by the TMST throughout the year against the funds' benchmarks and the in-house investment returns. - 85.
+This allows the Council to achieve diversification while limiting the exposure to funds with a variable net asset value. - 76.
+The TMST will monitor the level of long term balances and the maturity profile of long term deposits, and if appropriate will seek to achieve a higher rate of return by investing a higher proportion of balances in external funds. - 77.
+In order to ensure appropriate diversification within externally managed and pooled funds these should be diversified between a minimum of two asset classes. - 78.
+The performance of the pooled funds is monitored by the TMST throughout the year against the funds' benchmarks and the in-house investment returns. - 79.
 The TMST will keep the external fund investments under review and consider alternative instruments and fund structures, to manage overall portfolio risk.
 It is recommended that authority to withdraw, or advance additional funds to/from external fund managers, continue to be delegated to the TMST.